ati-n/tx.js/docs.md

 let myName: string = "Joey";
 ```

-This is though considered a 'bad practice' and the <g>: string</g> isn't needed, because TypeScript tries to _infer_ the types in the code.
+This is though considered a 'bad practice' and the `: string` isn't needed, because TypeScript tries to _infer_ the types in the code.

 Still it would be _great_ if all variable types would've got their annotations without too much typing.